Get access to all handy features included in the IVIS website

 Tasripoo et al.

-SO: superovulation; ET: embryo transfer; IVEP: in vitro embryo production; 2n: number of diploid chromosome.
+SO: superovulation; ET: embryo transfer; IVEP: in vitro embryo production; 2n: number of diploid chromosomes.

 The advanced reproductive biotechnologies in this chapter are discussed under the following topics i) in vivo production of embryos, ii) in vitro production of embryos, iii) embryo and oocytes cryopreservation, iv) intracytoplasmic sperm injection, v) sperm sexing, vi) cloning, vii) embryo sexing, viii) stem cell technology and ix) molecular genomics and nanotechnology.